fuerinal/PROYECT3-HACKMUSIC/README.md

 HACKMUSIC

-## App "Juke Box" funcionality for an establishment with spotify APi
+## App "Juke Box" funcionality for an establishment with spotify API

 ![picture](Screenshots/establishments.PNG)